mickcaff/MickCaffery_T1A3/README.md

 # Command Line Arguments

+The following commands can be entered into the terminal:

+-  'ruby rpro.rb --about' -----> About page

+-  'ruby rpro.rb --list' -----> To see the entire list of recipes sorted alphabetically.

+-  'ruby rpro.rb chef 'name'' -----> If you would like add a personal touch. i.e 'ruby rpro.rb chef matt'

+-  './run_app.sh' -----> To run the app

 # Dependencies

 This application is written in Ruby programming language, and requires Ruby to be installed to run.
 Instructions on how to download and install Ruby can be found at [ruby-lang.org](https://www.ruby-lang.org/en/downloads/).